-Protestors Say Proposed Law is Bad for California’s Kids
+Protestors Say Proposed Law, SB-277, Bad for California’s Kids

 If passed, SB-277 will forbid children from attending both public and private schools in California unless they are fully vaccinated.

 Partially vaccinated or unvaccinated preschoolers will also be barred from daycare under the proposed law.

 In his remarks to the State Assembly Health Committee, Democratic Senator Richard Pan, co-sponsor of the bill, said the law excluding children from school would insure “freedom” for California’s children from infectious diseases.

 Yet the bill’s critics point out that rates of infectious childhood illnesses are extremely low in California, despite small pockets of unvaccinated or partially vaccinated children.

 Hepatitis B, which will be required for all infants and children under SB-277, is spread mainly through sexual contact and intravenous drug use, according to the Centers for Disease Control and Prevention.
 Children who are Hepatitis B carriers are allowed to attend school in California (source).